jng34/loCodeLy/README.md

 An app that connects coders (users) based on their zip codes and suggests cafes & coffee shops for coding meetups

+*IMPORTANT*
+You must uninstall 'express-graphql' and 'graphql' packages first by 'npm uninstall express-graphl' and 'npm uninstall graphql' Then, you must FIRST install 'express-graphql' then install 'graphql' so 'npm install express-graphl' and only then 'npm install graphql'

 Backend Deliverables
  -Find shortest path from zip1 to zip2  ✔
  -Find all zip codes in shortest path between zip1 and zip2 ✔